senchalabs/spark/README.markdown

 # Spark

-Spark is a command-line tool used to start up node server instances.
-It's part of the [Connect][] system, but can be used standalone with any node server.
+Spark is a command-line tool used to start up node server instances written by [Tj Holowaychuk](http://github.com/visionmedia) and [Tim Caswell](http://github.com/creationix).
+It's part of the [Connect][http://github.com/senchalabs/connect] framework, however can be used standalone with _any_ node server.

 ## Features